 You can't drop your Medicare drug plan outside the Open Enrollment Period unless you meet certain special circumstances.

-If you disenroll from a Medicare Prescription Drug Plan and go 63 days or more in a row without other creditable prescription drug coverage and then wish to rejoin a Medicare Prescription Drug Plan later on:
+You can rejoin a Medicare drug plan in the future.
+But, if you go 63 days or more in a row without other creditable prescription drug coverage:

 - You may have to pay a late enrollment penalty.